LilyBell/laravelgrecaptcha/README.md

 ATTENTION
 You should only use one of the above options.
 Using both runs the risk of the reCaptcha challenge not functioning
 ```
 Success!
-The reCaptcha is now ready to use!
+The reCaptcha is now ready for use!

 ![Imgur](https://i.imgur.com/TNiseSd.png)